If your question is not answered here please join us for our Virtual Q + A on Wednesday 22 February, 6pm (Follow this link to register)

 What are the criteria the panel will be judging on?

-There are no direct criteria that will be ticked off.
+There are no specific criteria that will be ticked off.
 It will be based on the strength of the idea and the ability to explore that idea.
-Ideally, will be looking for a variety of voices, disciplines, and genres across the three artists.
+Ideally, will be looking for a variety of voices, disciplines, and genres across the two artists.

 Is there a preference of scripted work over simply an idea?